litarusso/PyPoll_Challenge/README.md

 ## Overview of Election Audit:
-This analysis aim is to finish the election for the Colorado Board of Elections employee.
+The aim of this analysis is to complete the analysis started by the election for the Colorado Board of Elections employee named Tom.
 In addition, I have audited a recent local congressional election with them.
 The data were in excel; I extracted it from there and analyzed it with Python.

 ## Election-Audit Results:
 ### 369,711 votes were cast in the election.